Adding a New Package to the Build¶

 After approval, code written internally by Data Management should be packaged following the template in the lsst/templates repository.
 DM packaging of third party code should proceed as described in Distributing Third-Party Packages with EUPS.

 New packages must be added to the LSST organization on GitHub and access must be granted to appropriate teams.
 For DM-written code, these include “Data Management” and “Overlords.”
-For third-party code, use the “DM Externals” and “Overlords” (but not “Data Management”) teams.
+For third-party code, either forked or packaged as “TaP” tarball-and-patch, use the “DM Externals” and “Overlords” (but not “Data Management”) teams.
+Note that the “DM Auxilliaries” [sic] team is used to mark packages that are not part of the release distribution; it is used to tag them alongside the release as well as to catch accidental inclusions.

 The new package must be added to the etc/repos.yaml file in the lsst/repos repository along with its corresponding GitHub URL.
-This file is governed by a “self-merge” policy: upon opening a pull request, it will be checked by Travis CI, and developers may merge without further review on success.
+This file is governed by a “self-merge” policy: upon opening a pull request, it will be checked by GitHub Actions, and developers may merge without further review on success.
+This change must be merged before the package can be built on Jenkins.
 Refer to RFC-75 for background.

 The new package then needs to be added to the